Best Picture Movie Marathon, Part 27

 Dark Victory (hidden gem)

 Of Mice and Men

-Gone With the Wind (winner)
+Gone with the Wind (winner)

-Love Affair: In Sleepless in Seattle, Annie Reed (Meg Ryan) claims that “…destiny is something we’ve invented because we can’t stand the fact that everything that happens is accidental.”
+In Sleepless in Seattle, Annie Reed (Meg Ryan) claims that “…destiny is something we’ve invented because we can’t stand the fact that everything that happens is accidental.”
 It’s a film that lightheartedly makes fun of 1957’s, An Affair to Remember, which was actually a remake of the 1939 film, Love Affair.

 Starring Charles Boyer and Irene Dunne, Love Affair tells the timeless story of two people finding each other while literally drifting through life.
 With the surface appearance of a comedy and the inner strength of a sorrowful romance, Love Affair is the reason so many of us hopeless romantics believe in fortuitous love in the first place.

 On an ocean liner set for America, French playboy Michel Marnay (Boyer) meets American singer Terry McKay (Dunne) and the two fall into a flirtatious friendship.
 Though both engaged to other people, Michel and Terry dine together, drink pink Champagne together, even stroll the deck hand in hand.
 I guess what happens on the ocean stays on the ocean.

 Despite themselves, the two end up falling in love, even venturing off the boat together during a port call in Madeira.
 It’s here where Michel introduces Terry to his grandmother Janou (Maria Ouspenskaya), who takes an instant liking to Terry.
 After an afternoon of tea, talking and tickling piano keys, Michel and Terry make their way back to the boat, perhaps more in love now than before.
 Amazing what the wisdom of the elders will do…